-Once your solicitor has received all the relevant information from us and they are happy to proceed with the sale, we will exchange contracts and agree a completion date.
-On the day of completion your money to buy the home will be transferred to us and you will become the leaseholder of the property.
-Now, all you need to do is pick up the keys to your new home and move in.
+To complete the legal process, your solicitor will exchange contracts with the seller's solicitor and agree a completion date.
+This could be on the same day.
+On the day of completion your mortgage money will be transferred to the seller and you become the leaseholder of the property and pay rent and services to us, if applicable.
+Now, all you need to do is move into your new home.
 See our handy moving tips towards the back of this guide.